-- Start slowly, increase BPM with no more than 4 BPM at a time
+- Start slowly, increase with no more than 4 BPM at a time

 - Stop if it hurts

-- If you can’t play with accuracy you are pushing the BPM too much
+- If you can’t play with perfect accuracy, you are pushing the BPM too much

-These exercises move over 4 strings, the right hand should execute this with a sweeping motion (see video).
+These exercises move over four strings, the right hand should execute this with a sweeping motion (see video lessons).

-It might take you several weeks to make this type of exercise feel comfortable, to get there, practice slowly at first.
+It might take you several weeks to make this type of exercise feel comfortable.
+To achieve good results, you must practise slowly at first.

-Exercise 7 builds speed by only having 1 16th per beat, can you stay with the click?
+- Exercise 7 builds speed by only having one 16th per beat, can you stay with the click?

-Exercise 8 builds speed by only having 2 16th notes per beat, push BPM!
+- Exercise 8 builds speed by only having two 16th notes per beat, push BPM!

-Exercise 9 builds speed by only having 3 16th per beat, push BPM!
+- Exercise 9 builds speed by only having three 16th per beat, push BPM!

-Exercise 10 builds speed using 5 16th notes, rest for 3, push BPM!
+- Exercise 10 builds speed using five 16th notes, rest for three, push BPM!

 The last chromatic exercises in the intermediate library focus on 16th note clusters.